Meet Zoe!

 A Little About Me!

 Hey!
 I'm Zoe (she/her) and I am a 23-year-old transracial adoptee from China!
 I have a single mom and a younger sister who is also adopted.
 I graduated from college with a BA in Psychology and minors in Math and Chinese.
 As part of my graduation requirements, I completed a year-long independent research project regarding adoption, and hope to do adoption-related work post-college.
 You can find my work at www.overlookedadoptees.org.
-I will be attending the University of Michigan in Fall 2024 to get my Master's in Social Work.
+I am currently attending The University of Michigan to get a master's degree in social work.

-Currently, I am in Taiwan as part of the Fulbright program working as an English Teaching Assistant.
+Last year, I was in Taiwan as part of the Fulbright program where I worked as an English Teaching Assistant.
 You can find all of my adventures on my travel Instagram @zippingzoe2018.

 One of my favorite dances and costumes!